f4hbg/ezChromato/README.md

 - an Arduino / ADS1220 24-bit ADC for acquisition
 - a linux bash script UI for data recording and live graph

-acquisition from any 0/1Volt output machine
+acquisition from any chromatograph 0/1Volt output

 up to 20 samples/seconde (20Hz)